-The coming two years represent a major crossroad for California water.
-The drought that gripped California has caused unprecedented water conditions for much of California and led to a dramatic response at the state and federal level.
-The impact from these conditions are likely to continue through 2017 and beyond.
-Additionally, key decisions will occur on a Bay Delta plan, significant legislative proposals for statewide action and key Colorado River milestones.
+The coming two years will be a cross road for California water.
+The current drought gripping California has caused unprecedented water conditions for much of California and led to a dramatic response at the state and federal level.
+These conditions are likely to continue at least through 2017 if not beyond, complicated by the strong El Niño conditions and flooding predictions.
+Additionally, indications are that key decisions may occur on a Bay Delta plan, a potential water bond, significant legislative proposals for statewide action and key Colorado River milestones.
 It will be essential to fully engage the public and key stakeholders in Metropolitan's service area and statewide on the importance of these issues, as decisions made over the next two years will impact California water for decades to come.